glorphindale/roguelite/README.md

 ## TODO

 * Monsters should leave corpses
-* Show walls with different characters
+* Show walls with different characters (Impossible with current tileset, and probably with Quil - need proper tile drawing)

 ## License